Frequently Asked Questions

 What about middle school and high school students?

 Because we believe that teenagers are the "church of the present," we place a great emphasis on our youth ministry.
-North Darien Student-led Youth Ministry (ND SLYM) is for ALL students in grades 7-12.
 We meet weekly on Monday nights from 6:30-9:00pm for "youth group" and plan special activities/events throughout the entire year.
-ND SLYM is a place where students matter.
 It's is a place where students’ can feel free to come and be themselves while discovering their God-given talents and abilities.
-And most importantly it's a place where students are introduced to Jesus, and will begin to discover his purpose and plans for their lives!
-For a "sneak peek," check out our facebook page.
+Most importantly, it's a place where students are introduced to Jesus, and will begin to discover his purpose and plans for their lives!

 Where are your bathrooms located at NDBC?

 This seems like a strange question, doesn't it?
 That is until you are walking around looking lost, but too embarrassed to ask someone!
-Located upstairs in the church foyer (in the back of the church, by the main parking lot entrance) are separate men's and women's facilities.
-There is also a family bathroom located in the church basement that is specifically equipped for the children attending children's church during the service.
+In the old building there are men's and women's bathrooms, right outside of the gym.
+There is also a family bathroom located in the church basement that is specifically equipped for the children attending children's church during the service. (complete with changing table).
+In our new facility, there are also men's and women's restrooms off the foyer.
+The woman's bathroom has a changing table in it as well.